chrischma/audio2video/README.md

 # audio2video
-Create a video file from a single image and an audio file!
+Create a video file from a single image plus an audio file!